 It was here that Allah s.w.t. gave Prophet Muhammad s.a.w.
 His direct supervision, guidance and protection.
 It was also here that He revealed the gift of prayers.
 Prayers are the Mi’raj (ascension) of a believer to their Lord and a daily source of strength.
 With it, we rise to the Almighty every day, communicate and draw closer to Him.
 It was so special that no other revelations were conveyed directly to Rasulullah s.a.w. beside this Divine Decree of establishing the daily prayers.

 The five daily prayers form a key pillar of Islam.
 Without prayers, our lives are devoid of the spiritual connection to Allah s.w.t.
-Our five daily prayers connect us to our Creator and pause us from this worldly life to devote ourselves to answer the call of our Master.
+Our five daily prayers connect us to our Creator and pause us from this worldly life to devote ourselves to answering the call of our Master.

 Today, as Muslims around the world are faced with the shutdown of mosques, let us ensure that our prayers can continue to be established.
 For we do not worship the House of Worship, but we submit to the Master of the House, our God, our Creator, Allah s.w.t.
 May Allah s.w.t keep our hearts close to Him and accept our prayers and submissions, Amiin.